Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-teams.md

 A common scenario for a Dev Portal is to restrict developers' ability to view or request access to specific services based on their permissions.

-{{site.konnect_short_name}} Portal enables administrators with the ability to define Role-Based Access Control (RBAC) for teams of developers through the Konnect API.
+{{site.konnect_short_name}} Portal enables administrators with the ability to define Role-Based Access Control (RBAC) for teams of developers through the Konnect UI and API.

 Portal RBAC supports two different roles for Services that can be applied to a Team of developers:

-* API Viewer: provides read access to the documentation associated with a Service.
+* API Viewer: Provides developers with read access to the documentation associated with a service.
-* API Consumer: can register applications to consume versions of a Service.
+* API Consumer: Includes API Viewer permissions as well as allows developers to register applications to consume versions of a service.

-You can use the API to create a team, assign a role to the team, and finally, add developers to the team.
+You can use the API and UI to create a team, assign a role to the team, and finally, add developers to the team.

 In this guide, you will set up two developer teams (more info about the scenario) and then enable Portal RBAC using a hypothetical scenario.